with Christine & John Valters Paintner and Betsey Beckman

 - Audio recordings of Christine guiding you in each chapter's meditation and offering some guidance for the contemplative walks, visual art-making, and poetry writing. .

-- A song (downloadable audio) each week with an accompanying gesture prayer (video format) from Betsey Beckman to deepen your experience through movement.
+- A song (downloadable audio) each week with an accompanying gesture prayer (streaming video format) from Betsey Beckman to deepen your experience through movement.

 - Not included are the herbs we will be working with each week or a copy of Christine's book Earth, Our Original Monastery.
 Please order a copy ahead of the program.